 It is very rare for patients to experience orthodontic emergencies.
 Most orthodontic “emergencies” can be solved at home.
 However, you are free to call us at (623) 376-6464 if you would like additional advice.

-Here are a few of the common orthodontic “emergencies” we’ve seen patients encounter and how best to handle them:
+The following are common orthodontic “emergencies” and tips on how to handle them:

 If you find that you are experiencing any discomfort or problems when wearing your braces, please don’t hesitate to contact us at (623) 376-6464.